Starting Your Own Tax Preparation Business

 Finding your first clients

 At your previous firm, you may have had no role in finding clients.
-Now, it’s all on you.
+Now, client acquisition will be a part of your responsibilities.

 Learning about small-business marketing will be just as critical to your success as your tax knowledge.
 Carefully planned customer acquisition strategies and consistent lead nurturing will help you gain traction and see growth quickly.